babyfish-ct/kimmer/doc/kimmer-sql/get-started.md

 // table is Aurhor
 where(table.joinList(Author::books).joinReference(Book::store).get(BookStore.name) eq "MANNING")
 ```

-Although such code is also type-safe, it is very cumbersome

 ksp can generate some extension functions for you. *(Use BookStore.store to be example)*